kajetanjasztal/matrix-tracer/README.md

 - searching - scans matrix LTR looking for loose corner,
 - drawing - sliding along edges from corner to corner.

-This function needs to be provided with matrix dimmensions and `(x: number, y:number) => boolean` function, so it can handle any matrix representation.
+This function needs to be provided with matrix dimensions and `(x: number, y:number) => boolean` function, so it can handle any matrix representation.

-- `src/generatePath.ts` - provides main functionality, no dependiencies required
+- `src/generatePath.ts` - provides main functionality, no dependencies required
 - `src/index.ts` - provides example for comparison with
   @https://github.com/papnkukn/qrcode-svg